 Give this blank form to a health or social-care professional to fill in.

-Complete and sign this form before giving it to your health or social-care professional.
+Complete and sign a consent form before giving it to your health or social-care professional.

 How to complete a debt and mental health evidence form

-3. Ask the professional to complete the DMHEF in full and return it to you.
+3. Ask them to complete the DMHEF in full and return it to you

 Will a debt and mental health evidence form write off my debt?